Sell Your Rubies With Trust

-They are the color of fire and blood and among earth’s most valuable gems.
+They are the color of fire & blood and among earth’s most valuable gems.
 The best rubies sell for a million dollars a carat!
-The Sunrise Ruby, a fine, unheated pigeon’s blood red 25.59-carat cushion shape, smashed all records when it sold for $30.3 million at Sotheby’s in Geneva in May 2015.
-If you are selling rubies, you need to do all you can to make sure you are getting what they are worth.
+The Sunrise Ruby, a fine, unheated pigeon’s blood red 25.59 carat, smashed all records when it sold for $30.3 million in 2015.
+When selling rubies, you need to do all you can to make sure you are getting what they are worth.

 Color is the Most Important Ruby Value Factor

 Color is by far the most important aspect of a ruby when it comes to value.
 Rubies can come in a variety of colors, including all shades of red and pink.
 Just as with other precious gems, the secondary hue of a ruby plays a big part in its perceived color, and as a result, its value.
 If the color is too light, the stone may be considered a pink sapphire, and if it is too dark, not enough light will be able to penetrate the stone.
 The color must be just right, with the most prized rubies having a blood-red primary color, with a secondary hue of purple.
 The purple tends to accentuate the primary color, giving the stone an even deeper red.

 When you Sell Rubies, Consider Clarity Too